reduxframework/docs/docs/configuration/global_arguments.md

 );
 ```

-Alternatively you can set the global arg `help_tabs` in this manner to produce the same result.
+Alternatively, set the global arg `help_tabs` in this manner to produce the same result.

 ```php
 Redux::set_args(